lobrylab/PitViper/README.md

 #### Running container

+PitViper Docker image can be easily run with GUI using Docker Desktop application on Windows PC or macOS.
+A screencast demonstrating this on macOS amr64 (Sonoma 14.3) can be found **[here](https://youtu.be/Oi1j_Jl3PdY)**.

-To start a PitViper container simply run:
+To start a PitViper container using command line simply run:

 ```bash
 docker run -p 5000:5000 -p 8888:8888 -v [fastq/bam_files_path]:[fastq/bam_files_path] --name [name_the_container] [PitViper_image_name]